-

 Dates of Semesters

-Familiarity with Blackboard is essential.
-All recorded lectures will be posted on Blackboard and all live on-line teaching sessions will be accessed via Blackboard (or sometimes, via Zoom).
-Course pages on Blackboard will also contain all notes, PowerPoint slides, further reading and communications from lecturers.
-In addition, sign-up for tutorials will take place on this platform.
-So, learning how to use Blackboard as a new student will be vital to our successful delivery of a meaningful interactive learning experience.
+Familiarity with Canvas is essential.
+Course pages on Canvas will contain all communications from lecturers about their course, as well as notes, PowerPoint slides and further reading.
+In addition, attendance is monitored via Canvas, assignments are submitted there and sign-up for tutorials will take place on this platform.
+So, learning how to use Canvas as a new student will be vital to our successful delivery of a meaningful interactive learning experience.

 Please click on the link below to become more familiar with our Virtual Learning Environment: